DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ### Show participant deck
 ```
-mc!deck id|@user
+mc!deck id|@discordtag
 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` can be a Discord mention, though it does not have to ping, or the user's ID.
+`@discordtag` can be a Discord mention, though it does not have to ping, or the user's ID.

 Reposts the deck profile for the mentioned user if they are confirmed for this tournament.